 Isis Pharmaceuticals has no plans to rebrand believing that their target market (doctors and medical staff) knows them very well and has not been confused by recent news coverage.

 Deciding to rebrand is a complex and costly exercise but often the choice is made for us; if your target audience and sales will be affected then rebranding may be the only viable option.
 If your industry, customers and market can overcome any negative conations then perhaps rebranding isn’t necessary.
-If you are unsure about rebranding and your options, talk to the team at Liquid, your local branding specialist.
+If you are unsure about rebranding and your options, talk to your local branding agency Liquid Creativity today.